Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake/getting_started_with_snowflake.md

 `<url>`: `s3://snowflake-workshop-lab/citibike-trips-csv/`

 **Note:** Make sure to include the final forward slash (`/`) at the end of the URL or you will encounter errors later when loading data from the bucket.
-Also ensure you have removed 'credentials = (...)' statejment which is not required.
+Also ensure you have removed 'credentials = (...)' statement which is not required.
 You can also comment it out like the picture below by using '--'.
 The create stage command should resemble the below picture or not include the 3rd line.

 > aside positive
 >